New Zealand Crime and Victims Survey - Police Module

 The New Zealand Crime and Victims Survey (NZCVS) is run nationwide through the Ministry of Justice and collects information about New Zealand adults’ experiences of crime.

-In 2021, the Ministry of Justice and New Zealand Police collaborated to incorporate a Police Module into the NZCVS.
+Since 2021 - the Ministry of Justice and New Zealand Police have collaborated to incorporate a Police Module into the NZCVS.
 The purpose of the Police Module is primarily to gain an understanding of New Zealanders’ experiences with, and perceptions of, NZ Police.

-The report below shares the findings of the Police Module data from when the Police Module was introduced in March 2021 to the completion of the NZCVS Cycle 4 data collection (November 2021).
+The 2021 reports below shares the findings of the Police Module data from when the Police Module was introduced in March 2021 to the completion of the NZCVS Cycle 4 data collection (November 2021).

 The Police Module questions cover:

 - Perceptions of Police effectiveness

 - Perceptions of Police in the community

 Police also publish public sentiment snapshot polling taken between NVCZS reporting periods.